Madison Dearborn poised to buy IPL Plastics as shareholders back €356m deal

 The deal will end speculation about the future of IPL, which had been earmarked as a possible takeover target in May as the value of its shares on the Toronto Stock Exchange declined.

-Chicago-based Madison Dearborn agreed to pay 10 Canadian dollars per share for IPL in July.
+Chicago-based Madison Dearborn agreed to pay Can$10 per share for IPL in July.

 A so-called “go-shop” clause in the agreement between the pair, that allowed IPL to seek a better offer before proceeding with the deal, failed to produce an alternative bid.